Yusuf-Juzar-Soni/Travel_Safe-/README.md

 ![](Images/272_map2.png)

-## Approach Used
-ARIMA model used to predict future number of cases.

 ## Technologies and tools used:
 1. Jupyter Notebook/VS Code : IDE used for coding the solution.
 2. Python was used to implement the algorithms.
 Various predefined libraries